Undergraduate Student Opportunities & Resources

 Students whose internships involve historical research may be eligible to earn credits for their work (HIST 3095).

 - Find an internship.
 The department frequently posts announcements from GW-affiliated centers and approved research institutes outside the main office.
 The GW Center for Career Services also offers guidance to students looking for internships.

 - Identify a faculty supervisor.
 The supervisor will help formulate an individual plan of study and meet with the student regularly throughout the semester.
 The academic requirements will be determined by the faculty advisor on an individual basis, taking into account the nature of the internship and the sponsor’s own scholarly interests.

 - Write a plan of study.
 The plan of study must be equivalent to a normal credit course in the discipline.
 For example, for three credits, a student might be required to master a certain bibliography and write a 15–20-page paper.
 For six credits, a more comprehensive bibliography and several types of written work or research projects would be appropriate.
 The plan of study, signed by the faculty sponsor, must be submitted to the internship coordinator before you can register for HIST 3095.

 - Register for HIST 3095.
 A faculty supervisor must sign a Registration Transaction Form and submit it to Student Services Hub.

 - Complete internship and evaluation.
 During the fall or spring semester, students must work at least 8–10 hours per week for three credits.
 The work hours are doubled for the five-week summer sessions.
 Make sure the internship supervisor submits a formal letter or email at the end of the semester stating that you have satisfactorily completed the internship.

-HIST 3095 may be repeated for a total of six hours, but only three hours can will be counted toward the major.
+HIST 3095 may be repeated for a total of six hours, but only three hours will be counted toward the major.

 Study Abroad and Transfer Credit